Peripatetic school: History

 There are some uncertainties in this list.
 It is not certain whether Aristo of Ceos was the head of the school, but since he was a close pupil of Lyco and the most important Peripatetic philosopher in the time when he lived, it is generally assumed that he was.
 It is not known if Critolaus directly succeeded Aristo, or if there were any leaders between them.
 Erymneus is known only from a passing reference by Athenaeus.
 Other important Peripatetic philosophers who lived during these centuries include Eudemus of Rhodes, Aristoxenus, Dicaearchus, and Clearchus of Soli.

-In 86 BC, Athens was sacked by the Roman general Lucius Cornelius Sulla; all the schools of philosophy in Athens were badly disrupted, and the Lyceum ceased to exist as a functioning institution.
+In 86 BC, Athens was sacked by the Roman general Lucius Cornelius Sulla; all the local schools of philosophy were badly disrupted, and the Lyceum ceased to exist as a functioning institution.
 Ironically, this event seems to have brought new life to the Peripatetic school.
 Sulla brought the writings of Aristotle and Theophrastus back to Rome, where they became the basis of a new collection of Aristotle's writings compiled by Andronicus of Rhodes which forms the basis of the Corpus Aristotelicum which exists today.
 Later Neoplatonist writers describe Andronicus, who lived around 50 BC, as the eleventh scholarch of the Peripatetic school, which would imply that he had two unnamed predecessors.
 There is considerable uncertainty over the issue, and Andronicus' pupil Boethus of Sidon is also described as the eleventh scholarch.
 It is quite possible that Andronicus set up a new school where he taught Boethus.

 Whereas the earlier Peripatetics had sought to extend and develop Aristotle's works, from the time of Andronicus the school concentrated on preserving and defending his work.
 The most important figure in the Roman era is Alexander of Aphrodisias (c.
 200 AD) who wrote commentaries on Aristotle's writings.
 With the rise of Neoplatonism (and Christianity) in the 3rd century, Peripateticism as an independent philosophy came to an end, but the Neoplatonists sought to incorporate Aristotle's philosophy within their own system, and produced many commentaries on Aristotle's works.

 Influence

-The last philosophers in classical antiquity to comment on Aristotle were Simplicius and Boethius in the 6th century AD.
-After this, although his works were mostly lost to the west, they were maintained in the east where they were incorporated into early Islamic philosophy.
-Some of the greatest Peripatetic philosophers in the Islamic philosophical tradition were Al-Kindi (Alkindus), Al-Farabi (Alpharabius), Avicenna (Ibn Sina) and Averroes (Ibn Rushd).
-By the 12th century, Aristotle's works began being translated into Latin during the Latin translations of the 12th century, and gradually arose Scholastic philosophy under such names as Thomas Aquinas, which took its tone and complexion from the writings of Aristotle, the commentaries of Averroes, and The Book of Healing of Avicenna.
+In the Islamic philosophical tradition some of the greatest Peripatetic philosophers were Al-Kindi (Alkindus), Al-Farabi (Alpharabius), Avicenna (Ibn Sina) and Averroes (Ibn Rushd).
+By the 12th century, Aristotle's works began being translated into Latin (see Latin translations of the 12th century), and Scholastic philosophy gradually developed under such names as Thomas Aquinas, taking its tone and complexion from the writings of Aristotle, the commentaries of Averroes, and The Book of Healing of Avicenna.